dotnet/docs-maui/docs/get-started/first-app.md

 Developing .NET MAUI apps for iOS on Windows requires a Mac build host.
 If you don't specifically need to target iOS and don't have a Mac, consider getting started with Android or Windows instead.

-In this tutorial, you'll create your first .NET MAUI app in Visual Studio 17.3, and run it on an iOS simulator:
+In this tutorial, you'll create your first .NET MAUI app in Visual Studio, and run it on an iOS simulator:

-01. To create .NET MAUI apps, you'll need the latest Visual Studio 2022 17.3:
+01. To create .NET MAUI apps, you'll need the latest Visual Studio 2022:

     - [Download 2022 Community](https://c2rsetup.officeapps.live.com/c2r/downloadVS.aspx?sku=Community&channel=Release&Version=VS2022&source=VSLandingPage&add=Microsoft.VisualStudio.Workload.CoreEditor&add=Microsoft.VisualStudio.Workload.NetCrossPlat;includeRecommended&cid=2304)